top of page

-A Guide To Recovering Your Creative Soul Through Life’s Simple, Guiding Principles
+A Guide To Igniting (Or Re-igniting!)
+Your Creative Soul Through Life’s Simple, Guiding Principles

 Epiphanies have their own timeline, crashing into our lives on their own, bold terms.
 Sometimes they jolt us awake in the middle of the night, sometimes they shake us up hard while we’re strolling down the canned food aisle.
 Mine showed up as I stared into my computer screen one Sunday morning, my mind a complete blank.
 My creativity had come to a standstill, the words that used to flow so easily through me were locked up and I couldn’t find the key.
 Nothing I typed made sense and more importantly, I was completely uninspired and frustrated.